 Quantifying the effects of climate change, carbon fertilization and modern sample bias in boreal jack pine (Pinus banksiana) forests

-Jacob Cecile1, Wayne Bell2, Lucas Silva3, William Horwarth3, Madhur Anand1
+Jacob Cecile1, F. Wayne Bell2, Lucas Silva3, William Horwarth3, Madhur Anand1

 Abstract

-Forest growth has seen diverse, dramatic and large-scale changes in recent centuries, driven by a changing climate and more controversially, carbon fertilization.
-Tree ring chronologies are a crucial tool for identifying and understanding these shifts, but their ability to reliably reconstruct long-term trends in growth is hampered by the presence of modern sample bias.
-Modern sample bias arises from systematic uncorrected correlations between tree productivity and age, skewing the resulting trends of tree growth.
-With the use of factor regression standardization (a regression-based extension of regional curve standardization) we demonstrate and correct modern sample bias in a young living jack pine (Pinus banksiana) chronology from northwestern Ontario, Canada, by accounting for tree-level productivity.
-Ignoring this effect dramatically exaggerated the underlying trend in tree growth over time, with a strong negative trend observed after correction throughout (1879-2010).
-Using generalized additive models, we found that this corrected chronology exhibited strong nonlinear responses to summer climate and δ13C-derived water use efficiency.
-Growth decreased with increased water use efficiency, which appeared to act as an indicator of drought stress.
-Rising levels of atmospheric CO2 substantially increased calculated water use efficiency with no corresponding increase in growth, suggesting that carbon dioxide fertilization via this mechanism is unlikely for these trees.
-Factor regression standardization corrects for modern sample bias in ways that traditional dendrochronological practices cannot, producing to a clearer picture of long-term patterns of tree growth and climate response.
+Climate change and increasing atmospheric carbon dioxide levels are thought to be responsible for recent shifts in global forest growth.
+Tree ring chronologies are a crucial tool for identifying and understanding these changes, but their use for reliably reconstructing long-term trends in growth is hampered by the presence of modern sample bias.
+Modern sample bias arises from systematic uncorrected correlations between tree productivity and age, which skew the resulting trends in tree growth.
+Using factor regression standardization (a regression-based extension of regional curve standardization), we demonstrate and correct modern sample bias in a young living jack pine (Pinus banksiana Lamb.) chronology from northwestern Ontario, Canada, by accounting for tree-level productivity.
+Ignoring the effect of tree-level productivity exaggerated the underlying trend in tree growth over time (1879-2010), with a strong universal negative trend observed after correction.
+Using generalized additive models, we found that this corrected chronology exhibited strong nonlinear responses to summer climate and water use efficiency (as determined by whole wood carbon isotope discrimination).
+Growth decreased with increased water use efficiency, which appeared to be an indicator of drought stress.
+Rising levels of atmospheric carbon dioxide (CO2) substantially increased calculated water use efficiency with no corresponding increase in growth, suggesting that CO2 fertilization via this mechanism was unlikely for these trees.
+Our results showed that factor regression standardization corrected for modern sample bias in ways that traditional dendrochronological practices could not, producing a clearer picture of long-term patterns of tree growth and climate response.

-Keywords: factor regression standardization, δ13C, climate change, climate response, dendrochronology, carbon fertilization
+Keywords: factor regression standardization, δ13C, climate response, dendrochronology, water use efficiency

 1. Introduction